stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Modeling the Drivers of the Metacrisis” – The Great Simplification 42.md

-and they just say, "oh, the risks aren't that bad, the opportunities are awesome," they race ahead, they get first mover advantage in the market and they will end up getting the network effects of whatever kind of metcalfe law benefits happen. and so they just win economically, and they won't financially responsible for the harms that it causes protected by limited liability corporation type laws and things like that. so the corporations will get to privatize
+and they just say, "oh, the risks aren't that bad, the opportunities are awesome," they race ahead, they get first mover advantage in the market and they will end up getting the [[network effect|network effects]] of whatever kind of metcalfe law benefits happen. and so they just win economically, and they won't financially responsible for the harms that it causes protected by limited liability corporation type laws and things like that. so the corporations will get to privatize